jeyemhex/fortran-regex/README.md

 # REGEX
-## A Fortran 2003 implementation of regular expressions
+## A pure Fortran implementation of regular expressions

 ## Introduction
 In ~~a moment of madness~~ an attempt to better understand the tools I use on